OVlasiuk/SignatureUA/_features/01-stmt.md

 <hr>

 We are hereby calling on the Vanderbilt administration to acknowledge the ongoing war and condemn Russia's actions.
-The current official language from the university leadership refers to this bloody conflict as a
+The current statement from the university leadership refers to this bloody conflict as a
 ["situation"](https://news.vanderbilt.edu/2022/02/25/statement-from-chancellor-diermeier-on-events-in-ukraine-university-resources-available).

 <br>